physanus/ValAuth/README.md

 # Prerequisites
 - You need to have 2fa **disabled** on your Riot Account ([click here](https://account.riotgames.com/#mfa-card) to do so).
-- You need wither python or docker installed on your system.
+- You need either python or docker installed on your system.

 # How to run
 ## Vanilla